AtlasOfLivingAustralia/ala-name-matching-2/doc/usage.md

 `index-20210811-2.zip` and `vernacular-20210811-2.zip`
 Generally, these are expected to be unzipped into the `/data/lucene` directory.

+#### Suggester Index

+The suggester index is used to provide auto-suggest options.
+If not present, the suggester i8ndex is built from search indexes on-demand, a process that can take 20 minutes or more.
+If the file `/data/tmp/suggest-20210811-2/suggester.bin` exists, then the already built index in `/data/tmp/suggest-20210811-2` is used.

 ### Building

 You will need to do a `mvn install` in the root directory to make the libraries available.